Looking for fun things to do in Temecula, California that are family-friendly, too? I’ve got you covered!

 Located in the heart of Old Town, you can stop in to browse their charming shop and enjoy a free tasting in their tasting room.
 Sourced from their nearby ranch, the Temecula Olive Oil Company promises quality with each product they serve.

-7. Browse the Old Town Temecula Farmer’s Market
+9. Shop and Snack at the Old Town Temecula Farmer’s Market

 If you find yourself in Temecula on a Saturday morning, be sure to swing by the Old Town Temecula Farmer’s Market.